Why I Don’t Recommend The Boy in the Striped Pajamas as Holocaust Lit

 Yes, I love historical fiction.

 I’m not opposed to Holocaust fiction and I’ve read several incredible fiction novels that do justice to the subject.
 For example, the United States Holocaust Memorial Museum had an exhibit for the fictional Daniel’s Story by Carol Matas.
-Daniel accurately represents the life of a teenager in Auschwitz.
+Daniel accurately represents the life of a teenager in Auschwitz and his life was heavily inspired by Elie Wiesel and Anne Frank.

 Likewise, there are some fictional Holocaust memoirs (stories based on true stories but slightly fictionalized to make it more engaging/because not all details may be remembered) like Schindler’s List or Prisoner B-3087.